 The word “observe” in this verse means to do or accomplish.
 But notice how they are to do this:

-• They are to “be careful” about it.
+- They are to “be careful” about it.
 To be careful is to give heed to it, to guard it as something important.
-This is purposefully living in accord with God’s will. … intentional, diligent, stopping to think about how truth they have learned applies to their current situation.
+This is purposefully living in accord with God’s will.
+It’s about beingĀ intentional, diligent, and stopping to think about how truth they have learned applies to their current situation.
 As we have seen in a previous post, this will be more likely to happen when learning goes beyond head knowledge to practicing the truth in a contrived or simulated situation right there in class.

-To truly arrive at the end result of a Bible lesson, you can see how students must progress through the four elements — hearing, learning, fearing the Lord, and then observing, or doing what they heard.
-God’s end result is “doing” that grows out of a trust relationship with Him based on understanding His character and ways.
+To truly arrive at the end result of a Bible lesson, students must progress through the four elements — hearing, learning, fearing the Lord, and then observing.
+God’s end result is “doing” something with what they heard and learned.
+That grows out of a trust relationship with Him based on understanding His character and ways.
 He is not looking for robotic or dictatorial conformity.

-1. Choose curriculum that is Bible-based but also stresses the importance of applying truth not merely because it is something students should do but because they have come to know, trust, and love the God who spoke the Word.
+- Choose Bible-based curriculum but also one that stresses the importance of applying truth not merely because it is something students should do but because they have come to know, trust, and love the God who spoke the Word.

-1. Bible teachers must teach so students understand how the God who commands them to live certain ways is the One of whom there is no greater which means His Word not only has absolute authority but is worth following wholeheartedly.
-If the curriculum doesn’t go there, teachers should add this emphasis.
+- Teach so students understand how the God who commands them to live certain ways is the One of whom there is no greater.
+That means His Word not only has absolute authority but is worth following wholeheartedly.
+If the curriculum doesn’t go there, add this emphasis.